(Troy, New York, June 13, 1894 – near Lagnicourt, France, August 24, 1918).1

 74 See Steve Russell’s reconstruction of Hamilton’s combat report based on a hand copied report in the Otis Reed files at the Air Force Historical Research Agency (AFHRA 1141197) posted at “Combat reports. . . .”

 75 Reed and Roland, Camel Drivers, p.
-63, describe the encounter.
-Their source is the squadron’s “daily dawn and dusk patrol reports.”
+63. Their source is the squadron’s “daily dawn and dusk patrol reports.”

 76 See Murton Campbell, diary entry for August 17, 1918, for the date of the move, which is unclear from other sources (Clapp, A History of the 17th Aero Squadron, p.
 37; Reed and Roland, Camel Drivers, pp. 64–65; Jones, The War in the Air, p.
 469).

 77 On the activities of August 21, 1918, see Reed and Roland, Camel Drivers, pp. 67–68, and the combat reports on pp. 66–70 of Clapp, A History of the 17th Aero Squadron; not all of these reports appear in Individual Combat Records of Pilots with R.A.F.